Activation Transport Operators: Experimental setup

 We conduct experiments using Gemma 2 2B model with hidden dimension $d_{\text{model}} = 2304$, and a suite of pre-trained sparse autoencoders Gemma Scope \cite{gemmateam2024gemma2improvingopen,lieberum2024gemmascopeopensparse}.
 We use SAEs trained on the post-layer residual stream with the canonical L0 sparsity target and 16,384-dimensional latent space.
 For training and evaluation of the transport operators, we collect post-layer residual stream hidden states computed over 250,000 tokens from the uniformly subsampled SlimPajama dataset \cite{cerebras2023slimpajama}, available under Apache 2.0 license.
 We subsequently split the dataset into 60\% train, 20\% validation and 20\% test splits.
 For each layer, we identify $\sim\!5\%$ high-quality SAE features, which we use in the operator evaluation by processing 120,000 dataset tokens and applying heuristics preferring features with high semantic coherence (low token entropy), centred probability mass in the unembedding space projections, as well as most significant causal effects.
 Furthermore, we filter out highly redundant and dead features.

-To study the dynamics of feature transport throughout the model, we investigate target decoder layers $10$ and $20$ and compare the reconstruction of the same set of features per target layer, offset by $k=\{1, \dots , 9\}$.
+To study the dynamics of feature transport throughout the model, we investigate target decoder layers $10$ and $20$ and compare the reconstruction of the same set of features per target layer, offset by $k=\{1, \dots, 9\}$.
+Additionally, we ablate over all target layers andthe leap size to create the heatmap shown in Figure \ref{fig:heatmap}.
 We implement transport operators as $L_2$-regularised ridge regression models, trained using 5-fold cross-validation with grid search over regularisation parameter $\alpha$, and choose a model with the highest $R^2$ score.
 To evaluate the models, we measure the reconstructions of transport operators with regards to the selected SAE features.
 To address the inherent sparsity of SAE features, we ensure predicting only activated latents.
 Furthermore, we analyse only those, which activated at least ten times in the test dataset and achieved $R^2 > -1$.

 In the transport efficiency study, we evaluate transport operators by computing whitened $R^2$ of the rank-$r$-ATO-predicted downstream residuals, for all values $r$ starting with 1 and incremented by 50 until $d_{\text{model}}$.